luye77/Single-Linking-By-C/README.md

 # test01
-This is a single list.It can delete inter and add.
+This is a single linked list.It can delete inter and add.